RustCrypto/utils/crypto-bigint/README.md

 Pure Rust implementation of a big integer library designed from the ground-up for use in cryptographic applications only.
-Provides constant-time, no_std-friendly implementations of modern formulas using const generics.
+Provides constant-time, `no_std`-friendly implementations of modern formulas using const generics.

 [Documentation][docs-link]